barr-israel/barrcodes/content/posts/aoc2024/day4.md

 Day4 - Part2/naive      time:   [57.325 µs 57.440 µs 57.577 µs]
 Day4 - Part2/opt        time:   [63.710 µs 63.891 µs 64.066 µs]
 ```
-What I didn't do yet, is utilise this knowledge that the X is always in the center area - the `get()` methods will never go out of bounds, this means that can be replaced by normal indexing, and more than that, since I know it will never go out of bounds and the compiler doesn't, I can replace it with unsafe `get_unchecked()`.
+What I didn't do yet, is utilize this knowledge that the X is always in the center area - the `get()` methods will never go out of bounds, this means that can be replaced by normal indexing, and more than that, since I know it will never go out of bounds and the compiler doesn't, I can replace it with unsafe `get_unchecked()`.
 ```
 Day4 - Part2/opt        time:   [55.863 µs 55.969 µs 56.093 µs]
 ```